AndrewHyland757/Vinyl-Hog-/README.md

 ### Admin User Needs

 12. As an admin user I can access the product management page.
 13. As an admin user I can add new products to the store and edit or delete required products.
+14. As an admin user I can add new recommendation posts and edit or delete if required.

 ![Image of user stories]()